joakim/kay/README.md

 <br/>

-<b title="Too long; didn't read">TL;DR:</b> A cell is the synthesis of object, method and block, implemented as a first-class reference type with built-in persistence, communicating by message signaling.
+<b title="Too long; didn't read">TL;DR:</b> A cell is the synthesis of object, function and block, implemented as a first-class reference type with built-in persistence, communicating by message signaling.
 Encapsulated, opaque and safe.
 The runtime is the stem.

 <br/>